parth-p29/YearView/README.md

         app.config['MONGO_URI'] = 'YOUR CONNECTION STRING + &ssl=true&ssl_cert_reqs=CERT_NONE'

-5. Start the app by running "flask run" and go to [localhost:5000](http://localhost:5000/) into your browser
+5. Start the app by running "flask run" and go to [localhost:5000](http://localhost:5000/) on your browser
 6. Enjoy!

 ## Testing/Security

-Unit tests are contained within the app_tests.py and monthblock_tests.py files and for security as mentioned before, all passwords, images and delete operations are encrypted  allowing full saftey to anyone who may be in concern.
+Unit tests are contained within the app_tests.py and monthblock_tests.py files and for security as mentioned before, all passwords, image upload and delete operations are encrypted allowing full saftey to anyone who may be in concern.

 ## Author